Nationalism and patriotism in Pakistan are contested subjects. What makes us Pakistanis and what is it that makes us love our land and nation?

 Most nation states during the 19th and 20th centuries used official versions of history in order to create a homogenous and nationalistic identity.
 Pakistan’s first education minister, Fazalur Rehman, set up the Historical Society of Pakistan in 1948 so that history for the new nation could be rewritten in a fair and balanced manner using authentic and reliable sources.

-Successive governments did not further this goal and history written for schools in Pakistan became the victim of fossilized textbook boards ratifying the work of unethical and unscholarly authors for public school consumption.
+Successive governments did not further this goal and history written for schools in Pakistan became the victim of fossilised textbook boards ratifying the work of unethical and unscholarly authors for public school consumption.
 Vested interests continue to triumph despite the open door policy since 2004 for private publishers to bid for quality textbooks.

 — Ismat Riaz is an educational consultant and author of the textbook, Understanding History